 - Spectral line emission of atoms and molecules

-Both of these mechanisms result from accelerating/decelerating electrons in matter!
-I.e., you accelerate or decelerate an electric charge to create electromagnetic radiation from within you own body.
+Both of these mechanisms result from accelerating/decelerating electrons in the matter!
+I.e., you accelerate or decelerate an electric charge to create electromagnetic radiation from within your own body.
 This is the mechanism of how we lose energy when we get ill or sick.
 When inflammation is present, humans emit blackbody radiation to their environment.
 In fact, every living thing emits some sort of black box radiation.
 The proof in you is simple.
 You create thermal heat just by being alive.
 This is why you are warm to touch when you’re alive, and ice cold when you’re dead.
 It is simple physics, and it is not an arguable point, even to the biggest critic.

-We humans perceive this “acceleration or deceleration” of electrons as “light from objects.”
+We, humans, perceive this “acceleration or deceleration” of electrons as “light from objects.”

 Imagine you heat up a piece of metal in a furnace: